 If you or a loved one has been hurt in a car wreck, the skilled El Paso car accident attorneys at Zinda Law Group can offer excellent legal guidance and help protect your rights.
-Our injury attorneys represent a wide variety of auto accident cases, whether it involves a single car or multi-car accident, hit and run accident, or a collision with an uninsured driver.
+Our injury attorneys represent various auto accident cases, including single-car or multi-car accidents, hit-and-run accidents, or collisions with an uninsured driver.

 An injured person may be entitled to compensation for their injuries and damages if that person can prove that the other party is liable for causing the accident.
 When calculating the amount of compensation to be awarded following a car accident, there are two primary forms of damages: Economic damages and non-economic damages.

 TYPES OF PERSONAL INJURY CASES WE HANDLE